airsdk/airsdk.dev/docs/building/air-developer-tool/option-sets/native-extension-options.md

    FILE_OPTIONS
 ```

+### `extension-descriptor`

-- `extension-descriptor`: The descriptor file for the native extension.
+The descriptor file for the native extension.

+### `-swc`

-- `-swc`: The SWC file containing the ActionScript code and resources for the native extension.
+The SWC file containing the ActionScript code and resources for the native extension.

+### `-platform`

-- `-platform`: The name of the platform that this ANE file supports.
+The name of the platform that this ANE file supports.
 You can include multiple -platform options, each with its own FILE_OPTIONS.

+### `-platformoptions`

-- `-platformoptions`: The path to a platform options (platform.xml) file.
+The path to a platform options (platform.xml) file.
 Use this file to specify non-default linker options, shared libraries, and third-party static libraries used by the extension.
 For more information and examples, see iOS native libraries.

+### `FILE_OPTIONS`

-- `FILE_OPTIONS`: Identifies the native platform files to include in the package, such as static libraries to include in the native extension package.
+Identifies the native platform files to include in the package, such as static libraries to include in the native extension package.
 The file options are fully described in [File and path options](file-and-path-options).
 (Note that the `-e` option cannot be used when packaging an ANE file.)